Skip to content

 • score(text) -> SanitizeResult — analyze input for injection patterns

-• sanitize(text) -> str — strip dangerous patterns and normalize whitespace
+• scrub(text) -> str — strip dangerous patterns and normalise whitespace

 SanitizeResult